A Month in the Country (film): Development

-Initially intended to be a made-for-TV film, the film's producer Kenith Trodd upgraded his original plan to a cinema feature.
+The film was originally intended for television, but its producer Kenith Trodd upgraded his original plan to a cinema feature.
 The original working title for the film was "Falling Man".
 Playwright Simon Gray was commissioned to write the screenplay, and Pat O'Connor chosen to direct.
 In contrast to the book, which is narrated as a recollection by Birkin as an old man, the film is set entirely in the 1920s, except for a brief moment towards the end.
 In initial drafts of the screenplay, Gray had included a narrator, but O'Connor felt this was not the correct way to present the story:I felt that if I couldn't do it in the present, suggesting internal pain by performance, then I wouldn't really want to do it at all.

 Funding for the film was scarce, and it eventually fell to Euston Films (a subsidiary of Thames Television) and Channel Four Films, who had had some success with low budget features such as My Beautiful Laundrette.

 Filming

 To compensate for the lack of budget, a very tight shooting schedule was planned over 28 days, during which Kenneth Branagh was only available for two weeks and was on the stage nightly in London.

 Despite being set in Yorkshire, the majority of location filming was moved to Buckinghamshire, although Levisham railway station and the surrounding area in North Yorkshire were used.
-The location shooting of the film began on 18 August 1986, at St. Mary's church in Radnage.
+The location shooting of the film began on 18 August 1986, at St Mary's Church in Radnage.
 Filming was periodically hindered by inclement weather – the perfect summer in which the book was set was not forthcoming, and scenes were filmed during breaks in heavy rain.
 Interiors were shot at Bray Studios in Berkshire.

 The church, which is a main location for the film, was substantially set-dressed.
 Despite having several original medieval wall paintings, the largest addition was the creation of the medieval mural by artist Margot Noyes.
 To create the impression of an austere country church, Victorian stone flags were replaced with brick pavers for the duration of filming and the original wall paintings covered up.
 Plastic guttering and other modern additions were covered up or removed.
 The churchyard had several gravestones added, including the large box tomb which is a focus of several scenes.

 Several members of the local community were used as extras in the film, and local children were recruited by the director to collect butterflies to be released out-of-shot to create a "summer feeling".
 There was some opposition to the disruption caused by the filming, and also problems involving unwelcome damage to a section of the interior plasterwork, which had to be restored after filming had concluded.